 Unweighted graph

-In an unweighted graph, breadth first search guarantees that when we analyze a vertex v it will actually hold the shortest path to it, more searching will never find a path uv to v with fewer edges
+In an unweighted graph, a breadth-first search guarantees that when we analyze a vertex v, it will actually hold the shortest path to it.
+More searching will never find a path to v with fewer edges.

-• let d(v) be the shortest distance from a vertex v to s, initially d(v)=,vs and d(s)=0
+• Let d(v) be the shortest distance from a vertex v to s.
+Initially, d(v)= for vs and d(s)=0.

 /**